raulorteg/connect4-ai/README.md

-# Connect4 Classic Game played against AI
+# Connect4 Classic Game played against the Computer
 ## About
 Game "Connect 4" with Python using Pygame for visualization.
 The user plays (yellow) against an AI (red).
-The AI uses _minimax_ algorithm to compute the best next move, with a depth search limit (currently set to 3). info about minimax algorithm: https://en.wikipedia.org/wiki/Minimax
+The Computer uses _minimax_ algorithm to compute the best next move, with a depth search limit (currently set to 3). info about minimax algorithm: https://en.wikipedia.org/wiki/Minimax

 ## Requirements